This post may contain affiliate links, view our disclaimer for details.

 While the fried honey buns are delicious, this recipe is also delicious air fried!
 I will say, air frying these buns is also a lot easier.

-STEP 1: Preheat your air fryer to 375F.
+- STEP 1: Preheat your air fryer to 375F.
 Then, place the buns on a parchment-lined air fryer basket and spray both sides of the buns generously with cooking spray.
-You can also brush them with melted vegan butter if you’d like.
+You can also brush them with melted vegan butter if youโd like.

-STEP 2: Air fry these homemade honey buns for 6-8 minutes until golden brown on top.
+- STEP 2: Air fry these homemade honey buns for 6-8 minutes until golden brown on top.

 Serving & Glazing the Buns

-To make these glazed honey buns, you’ll want to mix the glaze ingredients together in a medium-sized bowl.
+To make these glazed honey buns, youโll want to mix the glaze ingredients together in a medium-sized bowl.
 The mixture should be thick yet pourable and should drizzle easily off of your spoon.

 The easiest way to glaze these buns is to dip the tops of them into the glaze.
 Hold the buns over the bowl to drizzle some of the excess glaze off, and then place them back onto a wire rack with a baking tray placed beneath it.
 Before you dig in, let the glaze set up a little bit!